maybeee18/ml_lab/7_final_project_presentations/9_final_project_repository_rubric.md

     - Code is hard to follow
     - Inconsistent style
     - Non-Pythonic code style
-    - Not descriptive naming
+    - Non-descriptive naming
     - Missing comments for non-obvious code
     - User defined functions and classes without docstrings
-    - No clear `README.md`
+    - `README.md` is missing or does not provide overview of project
-    - Unnecceasery code
+    - Unnecessary code / Code commented out
     - Other: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 - Code Functionality (10 points)
     - Code is not easily reproducible